Overview of international CSR standards (PDF, 40 kB, 09.08.2019)

 The EU Strategy (2011–14) for Corporate Social Responsibility describes the EU’s strategic approach and the specific measures it has in place regarding CSR.However, EU law has developed in recent years with regard to sustainable corporate governance.
 Swiss companies will be directly affected by the new regulations due to the third-country regime, and indirectly through their customers:

-- The EU regulation on deforestation-free supply chains will be implemented in the EU from January 2025.
-It applies to cocoa, coffee, palm oil, rubber, cattle, soy and timber, as well as products made from these.
-From 2025, these commodities and products can only be brought to market in the EU or exported from the EU if they were not produced on land that was deforested after 2020 or is generally not associated with forest degradation.
-On 14 August, the Federal Council was informed by the Federal Administration of the status of the clarifications regarding the examination of supporting measures for the affected sectors and the exchange with the private sector.
+- The EU regulation on deforestation-free supply chains applies to cocoa, coffee, palm oil, rubber, cattle, soy and timber, as well as products made from these.
+These commodities and products can only be brought to market in the EU or exported from the EU if they were not produced on land that was deforested after 2020 or is generally not associated with forest degradation (see additional information).
+In Switzerland, on 14 August, the Federal Council was informed by the Federal Administration of the status of the clarifications regarding the examination of supporting measures for the affected sectors and the exchange with the private sector.
 The focus was on the questions of how existing data from forestry and animal husbandry can be used for proof of origin of products and which legal changes would be necessary to adapt Swiss law to the EU regulation (see media release).
+The OECD has developed instruments to assist in the implementation of EU regulations (see here).

 Germany

-Due to the Supply Chain Act (PDF, 221 kB, 29.09.2023) all companies, including Swiss companies with headquarters or a location in Germany and at least 3000 employees, must implement human rights and environmental due diligence in their supply chains since 1 January, 2023.
-From 1 January 2024, the law will apply to companies with at least 1000 employees in Germany.
-Swiss companies without a location in Germany must also bear in mind that when supplying a company in Germany affected by the act they will be ask by its customer to comply with the new obligations.
+From 1 January 2024, the Supply Chain Act on human rights and environmental due diligence applies to companies with at least 1000 employees in Germany, including Swiss companies with headquarters or a location in Germany.
+Swiss companies without a location in Germany must bear in mind that when supplying a company in Germany affected by the act they might be confronted by its customer with new obligations.